Lorenzooone/FEHDataExtractor/README.md

 To have translated output, use the top menu option Load -> Messages and choose the folder with the .lz files of the chosen language.
 If all goes well, the output will be translated.
 The output will also be written to the specified folder and its subfolders.
 (Example: choosing USEN/Message as the folder will get all the US English translated text)

-## Reading data - Heroes, Enemies, Grand Conquest Map Settings, Skills, Quests, Tempest Trials, Weapon Classes and Forging Bonds -
+## Reading data - Heroes, Enemies, GC World, Skills, Quests, Tempest Trials, Weapon Classes and Forging Bonds -

 To read all the above data, use the top menu option File -> Open and choose the files you want to examine in the folders suggested above.
 Choose the corresponding option in the dropdown box and click Extract.